Mid Century modern furniture

 What's Your Style?

 We get it.
 So many decor ideas, so many styles, so many choices.
-It can be quite overwhelming!
+It can be quite overwhelming.
 Where should you start?
 There are many questions you should ask yourself when decorating your home.
-Chief among them is "What style reflects me and my personality?"
 If you're looking for some help narrowing down the perfect style for your space, you've come to the right place.
-This article is part of our "What's Your Style?" series, created to help you achieve an aesthetic that's tailored to you.
-Keep reading to learn more!
+This article is part of our "What's Your Style?" series, created to help you achieve a Mid-Century Modern aesthetic that's tailored to you.

 Bauhaus was a style that aimed to reunite fine art with functional design, creating practical pieces with the soul of an artwork.
 After the Second World War, many Bauhaus artists and architects emigrated to America, taking this style with them.
 This formed the foundation of what would become Mid-Century Modern.